In life, we can hold on to a lot of anger and resentment.

 Forgiveness is a process.
-And while the duration and difficulty will vary significantly, it can be equally applied to all levels of pain – whether the result of someone being rude to us in a shop, a life cut short, or a partner cheating.
+And while the duration and difficulty will vary significantly, it can be equally applied to all levels of pain – whether it’s the result of someone being rude to us in a store, a life cut short, or a partner cheating.

 Results confirmed that forgiveness training helps people:

-- Forgive the particular person that had caused them pain
+Forgive the particular person who had caused them pain

 Overall, findings suggested that learning to forgive improves psychological and physiological wellness and offers protection against future upsets.
 Forgiveness training also leads individuals to become emotionally stronger, experience greater confidence, and be increasingly optimistic (Luskin, 2003).

 Such findings were echoed in Luskin’s later work.
-As part of the Stanford University Forgiveness Project, and working with adults between 25 and 50 years of age, forgiveness training was also found to reduce stress and improve overall health.
+As part of the Stanford University Forgiveness Project working with adults between 25 and 50 years of age, forgiveness training was also found to reduce stress and improve overall health.